meemnish/hello-world/README.md

 # hello-world

-Hi, winikasnow here.
+Hi, meemnish here.
-I like ice-creams a lot.
+I like ice-cream a lot.